daifoundation/oasis-direct-proxy/README.md

 - `uint buyAmt` - The amount of `buyToken` the user will receive after selling all the specified tokens.

 ---

 ### createAndSellAllAmountPayEth

-**Summary:**  `createAndSellAllAmountPayEth`  method has the same functionality as mentioned in `createAndSellAllAmount`.
-However, there are a few key differences.
-For instance, there is no `payToken` and `payAmt`.
-When calling this method, a user is simply is selling `ETH`, and the function itself is marked as `payable`.
-This means that it can accept an `ETH` amount which is then used as `payAmt`.
+**Summary:** `createAndSellAllAmountPayEth` creates a proxy and calls `sellAllAmountPayEth`.

 **Modifiers**:

-- `payable`- Added to enable the receipt of eth while being called.
+- `payable`- Added to enable the receipt of Eth.

 **Arguments**:

 - [DSProxyFactory](https://github.com/dapphub/ds-proxy/blob/master/src/proxy.sol#L96) `factory` - An address of the factory that will create a unique and one-time only proxy for each of the callers.
 - [OtcInterface](https://github.com/makerdao/maker-otc-support-methods/blob/master/src/MakerOtcSupportMethods.sol#L5) `otc` - An address of the contract that represents the OTC market contract.
 - [TokenInterface](https://github.com/makerdao/oasis-direct-proxy/blob/master/src/OasisDirectProxy.sol#L11) `buyToken` - An address of any `ERC-20 token`.
 - `uint minBuyAmt` - Reference **threshold**.